A.J. Seay Mansion605 Zellers Avenue

 After leaving public office, he devoted his time to his various business interests.
 In 1909, due to poor health, he moved to California.
 Abraham J. Seay died December 22, 1915, and his body was returned to Kingfisher.
 Governor Seay had never married.

-Visit the Encyclopedia of Oklahoma History & Culture to find out more about Abraham Jefferson Seay.
+Visit The Encyclopedia of Oklahoma History and Culture to find out more about Abraham Jefferson Seay.

 This property is managed by Chisholm Trail Museum, Inc.